Gajapati district: Language

 According to the 2011 Census of India, 41.51% of Gajapati district's population spoke Odia, followed by Sora (34.49%), Telugu (15.53%), Kui (5.54%), and Kuvi (1.25%) as their first language.

 Culture and Heritage

 Gajapati district has a rich cultural and historical heritage, blending tribal traditions with ancient legends.
 Mahendragiri Mountain, part of the Eastern Ghats, is located in Paralakhemundi.
 According to legend, it is the abode of Lord Parashurama, a Chiranjeevi engaged in eternal tapasya.
-The site features temples believed to be built by the Pandavas, and Shivaratri is the main festival, dedicated to Lord Shiva, the guru of Parashurama.
+The site features temples believed to be built by the Pandabas, and Shivaratri is the main festival, dedicated to Lord Shiva, the guru of Parashurama.

 The district’s culture is deeply influenced by the Saura tribe, known for Saura art (traditional wall paintings) and Tantangbo (tribal tattooing).
 Odia, Saura, and Kui are the primary languages spoken.
-Festivals like Makar Sankranti are celebrated with great fervor.
+Festivals like Makara Sankranti are celebrated with great fervor.
 The Gajapati Palace in Paralakhemundi stands as a testament to the region’s historical legacy.
 The Paika Akhada, once a warrior training tradition, is now performed as a martial dance showcasing combat techniques.

-Education

-Colleges

-Gajapati district in Odisha is home to several notable educational institutions offering a range of programs across various disciplines.
-Here are some of the prominent colleges in the district: